bifynok/SelfAssessment/Skills/Paradigms.md

   - Metaprogramming
   - Actor model
 - OOP basics
-  - constructor:
+  - constructor: 🖐️ used
-  - new:
+  - new: 🖐️ used
-  - Static method:
+  - Static method: 🖐️ used
-  - Method:
+  - Method: 🖐️ used
-  - Async method
+  - Async method: 👂 heard
-  - Getters, Setters
+  - Getters, Setters: 👂 heard
-  - Public fields:
+  - Public fields: 🖐️ used
-  - Private fields:
+  - Private fields: 🖐️ used
-  - Field declarations:
+  - Field declarations: 🖐️ used
   - Inheritance
-  - Parent class:
+  - Parent class: 🖐️ used
-  - Polymorphism:
+  - Polymorphism: 🖐️ used
-  - Abstract class:
+  - Abstract class: 🖐️ used
   - Interface
   - Encapsulation
   - Hidden class